Microsoft recently updated the Outlook app for iOS and Android. Can the major revamp entice you to switch from your stock email client?

 Customise Swipe Options – Archive, Schedule and more

 Inspired by the default swipe options of the Mail app, Outlook also features archive, schedule or delete.
 The schedule option allows you to schedule the message in four ways: in a few hours, this evening, tomorrow morning, or choose a time.
 You can find this under “Settings” then “Swipe Options.”
-You can customise the gesture for quick management of emails.
+You can customize the gesture for quick management of emails.

 Quick Search – Find Anything and Everything